General Minimum Requirements

 - If users are working in Stage or Pilot environments, a dead box maybe enabled which will send all email traffic to a specific email account within their organization.

-- Please contact Global Product Support if you require a confirmation or change of your dead box information.
+- Please contact Global Customer Support if you require a confirmation or change of your dead box information.

-Cornerstone supports the native mobile application for the latest verion of iOS and the three most recent versions of Android.
+Cornerstone is mobile browser accessible via the latest version of native browsers in the latest version of iOS and the three most recent versions of Android.

 The user pages of the Cornerstone system are generally compliant with Section 508 of the Rehabilitation Act of 1973, depending on the features used and the way the client has configured its portal.